 There is an intellectual character within Jewish culture that is very influential in American life.
 The 92nd Street Y is one of the places in New York City where world-class artists announce and promote their latest works, or give retrospective looks back at history.

 You find events like the Spaniard Ferran Adrià, one of the world’s most influential chefs, talking about his new book; or Fern Mallis, the founder of New York Fashion Week, talking with legendary Italian fashion icon Valentino about his legacy.

 When Puerto Rican-American Jennifer Lopez announced her new book True Love, she did it here in a conversation with Hoda Kotb, the Emmy® Award-winning Egyptian-American television personality.

 Jazz in July

 The 92nd Street Y hosts New York City’s summer jazz festival, Jazz in July.
 World-renowned jazz pianist Bill Charlap runs it these days.
 He took over from Dick Hyman.
 Great artists play the Festival every year.

 The roots of jazz are African and Latin from the Caribbean.
 The ferry from New Orleans to Havana used to run twice a day.
 Jazz in July presents mostly Jewish artists.
-Their jazz has an Eastern European tinge.
+Their Jazz has an Eastern European tinge.
 It’s sort of Bartok meets Marsalis.
-It’s definitely something you want to hear.
+It’s definitely something to hear.

 92nd Street Y Guitar Institute